-On the checkout page, a notice will show what currency will be used in the transaction if it is different than the one already selected by the user.
-The total amount will also be displayed in the converted currency.
+On the checkout page, a notice shows which currency will be used in the transaction if it is different than the one already selected by the user.
+The total amount is also displayed in the converted currency.

 WooCommerce Multilingual allows you to set up automatic exchange rates for your store.
 There are three options to set for this features.

 - You can set an additional Lifting charge percentage to adjust the final, effective exchange rate.
 This is useful for international transactions that may add additional charges.